Globulin: Types of globulin

 Globulins exist in various sizes.
 The lightest globulins are the alpha globulins, which typically have molecular weights of around 93 kDa, while the heaviest class of globulins are the gamma globulins, which typically weigh about 1193 kDa.
 Being the heaviest, the gamma globulins are among the slowest to segregate in gel electrophoresis.

 The immunologically active gamma globulins are also called "immunoglobulins" or "antibodies".

+As stated, globulins have different sizes, but the sex hormone-binding globulin has a molecular weight of 90 kDa.
+In certain subjects the sizes of the sex hormone differed from each other; some globulins had the size of 49 kDa, 52 kDa, and 56 kDa.
+The subjects with the higher molecular weight that was present showed that the subjects may have a genetic variant of this protein and that it is a heterozygote.
+This certain variant was discovered in both genders in children along with adults too.

 Human blood plasma levels

 The normal concentration of globulins in human blood is about 2.3-3.6 g/dL.

 Nonhuman globulins

 Globulin proteins exist not only in other animal species, but also in plants.
 Vicilin and legumin, from peas and other legumes, function as protein storage within seeds.
 These proteins can cause allergic reactions if they bind with human IgE antibodies.

+There have been multiple studies regarding globulins in different species because globulin is a protein that can be found in either plants or animals.
+These globulins could be found in cereal to legumes, something people can consume every day.
+Globulin would be a salt-soluble storage protein for plants.
+These globulins would be in two sections which should be 7S and 11S.

+The 7s globulin is in most plant species in a recent study it was discovered that the 7S is not a major seed storage protein as many researchers thought it was, but if not it was found to be a multifunctional protein that has a stress response, a hormone-like receptor and an antibacterial activity.

+In the same study, it showed that Bg7S is the protein globulin that is soluble in certain high ionic strength of a salt solution that should have a high isoelectric point as well which should be around 9.05 to 9.26 pI.

+This type of globulin is found in many different plants such as tomatoes, corn, wheat, and carrots.
+There was a genome sequence analysis performed on several plants to see if the gene Bg7S was present in each one and it showed that this gene was present in each plant that was tested meaning that this gene is universal in each plant.

 Pseudoglobulins and euglobulins

 Pseudoglobulins are a class of globulins that are more soluble in ammonium sulfate than euglobulins.
 Pseudoglobulins are also soluble in pure water, while euglobulins are not.